ibmjstart/cf-download/README.md

 ***

 ## Notes and FAQ:
-#### Limiting Resources:
-The download plugin is concurrent and can use up a lot of cpu power.
-You can reduce the max number of concurrent routines with the --routines flag.
-Reducing the number of routines reduces the CPU load at a slight cost to speed.

 #### .cfignore:
 All directories and files within the .cfignore file will be omitted.
 Each entry should be on its own line and that the .cfignore file must be in the same working directory.
 Instead of using many --omit parameters, it's easier to use the .cfignore file.